 Puerto Rico’s Affordability: $$

 Things to Do in Puerto Rico

-When you visit, make sure to visit its sunny capital San Juan for dining and shopping by day and experience the magic of Bioluminescent Bay by night.
+When you visit, visit the sunny capital San Juan for dining and shopping by day and experience the magic of Bioluminescent Bay by night.

 You’ll also want to spend some time exploring Old San Juan, where you’ll find interesting art galleries, historic churches, and museums.

-If you love whale-watching, head over to the Rincón Lighthouse in February and March where you’ll see migrating humback whales on their way back to North America.
+If you love whale-watching, head over to the Rincón Lighthouse in February and March.
+Then, you’ll see migrating humpback whales on their way back to North America.

 13. Roatan, Honduras

 Average Temperature in Roatan (Dec. to Mar.): 72-85°F / 22-29°C

 Roatan’s Affordability: $

 Just off the northern coast of Honduras, Roatan is an island paradise that offers a mix of adventure and serenity.